 Throughout the home the homeowners have brought in several thoughtful organization systems, including appliance garages and more inside the cabinetry.
 In fact, Lindsey Wolski joined us on our home building and design podcast, The Art of Custom, to talk about organization along with Jennifer Williams owners of St Louis Closet Co. who designed and installed the home's custom closet systems.

-Custom Must-Haves for Building a New Home
+Must-Haves for Their New Home Construction

 The Wolskis are both young professionals who also have two young children.
 As they were designing their home, they were faced with the pandemic challenges of working and attending school from home.
 Designing and building a home in 2020 gave them the insights and opportunity to create a space that meets the new demands for our homes to provide privacy and productivity while balancing togetherness and connection.